Home » Bee Farm Blog » Beekeeping » Managing Beehives » Feeding Bees in Winter {Quick Tips for Success}

 Pinterest Hidden Image

-If your beehives are full with plenty of stored honey by mid-Fall, feeding bees in Winter may not be a major concern.
+If your beehives are full of stored honey, feeding bees in Winter may not be a major concern.
 Honestly, that is what we all hope for – the best food for them is their own honey.
-Alas, this is not always the reality.
-Once cold weather arrives, your choices will be limited.
-Those hive management strategies that worked so well in Spring and Summer are no longer a good idea.
+It is more difficult to provide nutrition during the cold months.
+However, if you need to think about bee food in winter – all is not lost – you do have a few options.

 Two winter beehives in the snow beekeeper feeding before cold image.